humz2k/sugaryc/README.md

 # sugaryc

-C, but with function overloading, operator overloading, modules (kind of), templates (kind of), and uniform function call syntax (and a garbage collector).
+C, but with function overloading, operator overloading, modules (kind of), templates (kind of), and uniform function call syntax (and a garbage collector - https://github.com/ivmai/bdwgc).

 Sugaryc is (almost) a strict superset of C, with extra features that try to make C prettier while keeping overhead relatively low.